Average Mixing in Quantum Walks of Reversible Markov Chains: Properties of

-\begin{proof} \begin{enumerate}[label = (\alph*)] \item First observe that since the spectrum of $P$ is contained in $[-1,1]$, then $I - P^T$ is positive semi-definite.
-Similarly, the eigenvalues of each spectral idempotent $E_r$ are either zero or one, so they are each positive semi-definite, and by the Schur product theorem so is $\frac{1}{1-\lambda_r^2}E_r^{\circ 2}$ for each $r = 2,...,m$.
-As the sum of two positive semi-definite matrices is positive semidefinite, then $\frac{1}{2}(I - P^T)\sum_{r=2}^m\frac{1}{1-\lambda_r^2}E_r^{\circ 2}$ is positive semi-definite, proving (a). \item If $P$ is symmetric then $P = D$.
-Each spectral idempotent $E_r$ is a polynomial in $P$, and therefore they are symmetric.
-The result now follows from Theorem~\ref{mhat}. \item We generalize the argument presented in \cite[Lemma 10.7]{GZ2019}.
-Note that since $P$ is symmetric, then $P = D$.
-Let $K$ be a splitting field for the characteristic polynomial of $P$.
+\begin{proof} \begin{enumerate}[(a)] \item We generalize the argument presented in \cite[Lemma 10.7]{GZ2019}.
+Note that since $P$ is real symmetric, then $P = D$.
+Let $K$ be a splitting field for the characteristic polynomial of $P$, which therefore defines an algebraic extension of $F$.
 Since $F$ is contained in $\R$, then $F$ has characteristic zero.
-The characteristic polynomial of $P$ must then be separable since every irreducible polynomial over a field of characteristic zero is separable.
-As $K$ is the splitting field of a separable polynomial then the field extension $K/F$ is Galois.
-Since $\tau$ fixes the field $F$ then it follows that
+An algebraic extension of a field of characteristic zero is separable, hence $K$ is a separable extension of $F$.
+As $K$ is separable over $F$ and is the splitting field of a polynomial then the field extension $K/F$ is Galois.
+Next consider a Galois automorphism $\tau \in \Gal(K/F)$.
+Since $\tau$ fixes the field $F$ then $P$ may be expressed as